FULL REVASC for patients

 The principal investigator of the study is Dr Felix Böhm at Karolinska University Hospital in Stockholm, Sweden.

-Country-specific information (including the patient information sheet) is found in the native languages on this website, by clicking the country flags in the menu.
+Country-specific information is found in the native languages on this website, by clicking the country flags in the menu.